eriqande/rubias/README.md

                          mixture = chinook_mix,
                          gen_start_col = 5,
                          pi_prior = prior_tibble)
-#> Collating data; compiling reference allele frequencies, etc.   time: 1.63 seconds
+#> Collating data; compiling reference allele frequencies, etc.   time: 1.50 seconds
-#> Computing reference locus specific means and variances for computing mixture z-scores   time: 0.26 seconds
+#> Computing reference locus specific means and variances for computing mixture z-scores   time: 0.23 seconds
 #> Working on mixture collection: rec2 with 772 individuals
 #> Joining, by = "collection"
 #>   calculating log-likelihoods of the mixture individuals.   time: 0.12 seconds
-#>   performing 2000 total sweeps, 100 of which are burn-in and will not be used in computing averages in method "MCMC"   time: 0.62 seconds
+#>   performing 2000 total sweeps, 100 of which are burn-in and will not be used in computing averages in method "MCMC"   time: 0.63 seconds
-#>   tidying output into a tibble.   time: 0.26 seconds
+#>   tidying output into a tibble.   time: 0.24 seconds
 #> Working on mixture collection: rec1 with 743 individuals
 #> Joining, by = "collection"
 #>   calculating log-likelihoods of the mixture individuals.   time: 0.11 seconds
-#>   performing 2000 total sweeps, 100 of which are burn-in and will not be used in computing averages in method "MCMC"   time: 0.60 seconds
+#>   performing 2000 total sweeps, 100 of which are burn-in and will not be used in computing averages in method "MCMC"   time: 0.62 seconds
-#>   tidying output into a tibble.   time: 0.28 seconds
+#>   tidying output into a tibble.   time: 0.25 seconds
 #> Working on mixture collection: rec3 with 741 individuals
 #> Joining, by = "collection"
 #>   calculating log-likelihoods of the mixture individuals.   time: 0.11 seconds
-#>   performing 2000 total sweeps, 100 of which are burn-in and will not be used in computing averages in method "MCMC"   time: 0.61 seconds
+#>   performing 2000 total sweeps, 100 of which are burn-in and will not be used in computing averages in method "MCMC"   time: 0.60 seconds
-#>   tidying output into a tibble.   time: 0.28 seconds
+#>   tidying output into a tibble.   time: 0.27 seconds
 ```

 and now, for fun, we can compare the results for the mixing proportions